wiicode/cybersecurity-framework/bronze-training/mobile-device-guidance/using-third-party-applications.md

 All modern mobile devices support third-party applications.
 Most also offer an online marketplace from which to install them.
 There are clear advantages in allowing your users and devices to access a broad range of applications.
 However, it's important to think about the risks to your devices and data from these applications.

-This guidance will help risk owners and administrators create organisational policies for the use of third party applications which minimises risk, without limiting utility.
+This guidance will help risk owners and administrators create organizational policies for the use of third party applications which minimizes risk, without limiting utility.

 ---